 At UMass you can begin to build a life and a livelihood while joining the rapidly growing sustainable food and farming movement

 The university that had its beginning as “Mass Aggie” has become “the place to be” for students in the rapidly growing field of sustainable agriculture and food system studies.
-In a recent ranking of the “best global agricultural universities,” UMass was placed 10th best in the world and 5th best in the U.S. Long recognized for its cutting edge research, UMass is also the home to the fastest growing and largest undergraduate major in sustainable agriculture in the nation.
+In a recent ranking of the “best global agricultural universities,” UMass was placed 3rd best in the U.S. and 4th best in the world!
+Long recognized for its cutting edge research, UMass is also the home to the fastest growing and largest undergraduate major in sustainable agriculture in the nation.

 Enrollment in the Bachelor of Sciences major in Sustainable Food and Farming has soared since being approved as a full-fledged major in 2013.
 Previously, the program was a concentration within another major.
 Due to its steady growth from just five students in 2003 to fifty students in 2013, the Sustainable Food and Farming program was approved as a stand alone major within the newly reorganized Stockbridge School of Agriculture.
-In 2018 a fully online B.S. degree in Sustaianable Food and Farming was added and enrollment in the new major has more than doubled and now stands at 145 full time students (with about one-half online).
+In 2018 a fully online B.S. degree in Sustaianable Food and Farming was added and enrollment in the new major has increased steadily and now stands at 140 full time students (with about one-half online).